-- 4. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: EU B.56./OECD TG 443) with the analogue substance tricobalt tetraoxide - (EC No. 215-157-2) by oral route (diet), in rats, specified as follows: - (i) Ten weeks premating exposure duration for the parental (P0) generation; - (ii) The highest dose level in P0 animals must be determined based on clear evidence of an adverse effect on sexual function and fertility without severe suffering or deaths in P0 animals as specified further in Appendix 1, or follow the limit dose concept.

-The reporting of the study must provide the justification for the setting of the dose levels;

-- (iii) Cohort 1A and 1B (Reproductive toxicity); - (iv) Cohort 3 (Developmental immunotoxicity); and - (v) The study must include measurements of cobalt concentrations in whole blood in P animals of all dose groups at 7, 14, 28 and 90 days of exposure.
-In addition, cobalt concentrations in whole blood in all F1 animals must be conducted at the time of termination.

-The measurements must be conducted in a standardised manner and animals may not be fasted.
+- 4. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: EU B.56./OECD TG 443) by oral route (diet), in rats, specified as follows: - (i) At least two weeks premating exposure duration for the parental (P0) generation; - (ii) The highest dose level in P0 animals must be determined based on clear evidence of an adverse effect on sexual function and fertility without severe suffering or deaths in P0 animals as specified further in Appendix 1, or follow the limit dose concept. - The reporting of the study must provide the justification for the setting of the dose levels; - (iii) Cohort 1A (Reproductive toxicity); - (iv) Cohort 1B (Reproductive toxicity) with extension to mate the Cohort 1B animals to produce the F2 generation which shall be followed to weaning. - (v) Cohort 3 (Developmental immunotoxicity); and - (vi) The study must include measurements of cobalt concentrations in whole blood in P animals of all dose groups at 7, 14, 28 and 90 days of exposure.
+In addition, cobalt concentrations in whole blood in all F1 animals must be conducted at the time of termination. - The measurements must be conducted in a standardised manner and animals may not be fasted.